Always Putting You and Your Family's Needs First

 Depending on the complexity of the case, an uncontested divorce may take as little as four to six weeks.
 If the courts are extremely busy during that time, your divorce may be pushed back further until they are able to finalize the paperwork.

-The North Fort Myers divorce attorney at Daniels Law, P.A. has extensive experience protecting her clients’ rights in court.
+Lee and Charlotte County divorce attorney at Daniels Law, P.A. has extensive experience protecting her clients' rights in court.
 Whether you agree with all elements of your divorce or need an advocate to fight on your behalf, Attorney Daniels has the skills and resources to protect your future.

 Call (239) 214-6010 to discuss your case.
 Attorney Daniels strives to make herself available to all clients from the beginning of the case through resolution.